Squat Bulbous Jar with Multiple Handles

 Not on View

-Rim rounded in flame with closed projecting roll below.
-Tall straight-walled neck widening slightly toward mouth; constriction at base of neck.
-Concave shoulder.
-Squat cylindrical body with sides tapering slightly toward base.
-Deeply concave base with kick.
-Eleven curved coil handles applied to shoulder, touched down below projecting roll, and attached to side of projecting roll and rim.
+The rim is rounded in flame with a closed projecting roll below.
+The tall, straight-walled neck widens slightly toward the mouth and has a constriction at its base.
+A concave shoulder leads to the squat cylindrical body, which tapers slightly toward a deeply concave base with a pronounced kick.
+Eleven curved coil handles are applied to the shoulder, touched down below the projecting roll, and attached to the side of the roll and the rim.

 Mid-fifth to mid-sixth century